Which Texas Cities Have the Best Weather? Top Choices

 • Coastal Influence: Houston, being closer to the Gulf of Mexico, tends to have higher humidity, which can make the temperatures feel warmer than they are.

-• Elevation: El Paso is at a much higher elevation than the other cities, which can lead to cooler nights.
+• Elevation: El Paso is situated at a significantly higher elevation than other cities, which can result in cooler nights.

 • Latitude: Dallas, being further north, can have colder winter temperatures compared to San Antonio or Houston.